jnwatson/py-lmdb/docs/index.rst

     MDB groups records in pages matching the operating system memory manager's page size, which is usually 4096 bytes.
-In order to maintain its internal structure, each page must contain a minimum of 2 records, in addition to 8 bytes per record, and a 116 byte header.
+In order to maintain its internal structure, each page must contain a minimum of 2 records, in addition to 8 bytes per record, and a 16 byte header.
 Due to this, the engine is most space-efficient when the combined size of any (8+key+value) combination does not exceed 2040 bytes.

-    When an attempt to store a record would exceed the containing page's free space, the record's value part is written separately to one or more pages of its own.
-Since the trailer of the last page containing the record value cannot be shared with other records, it is more efficient when large record values are an approximate multiple of 4080 bytes (4096 - 16 byte header).
+    When an attempt to store a record would exceed the maximum size, its value part is written separately to one or more pages.
+Since the trailer of the last page containing the record value cannot be shared with other records, it is more efficient when large values are an approximate multiple of 4096 bytes, minus 16 bytes for an initial header.

     Space usage can be monitored using :py:meth:`Environment.stat`: